Coconut Oil For Skin

 I tried a variety of things for a fungal infection on my teenage son’s face for a few months, and none worked.
 I finally got rid of it quickly and easily with a few applications of organic, cold processed virgin coconut oil, which is a raw food loaded with enzymes.

-This is the best buy on quality, organic, cold-pressed oil that I could find in any internet store.
+Here’s the best buy on the internet on the highest-quality oil anywhere.
+Use this organic, cold-pressed oil for your skin, as well as cooking and baking.”
 You can use this high-quality coconut oil for skin as well as for cooking and baking.
+Organic Extra-Virgin Coconut Oil